syaiddewantoro/practicum/README.md

 # [Practicum](https://practicum.com/?from=nm)
 [Data Science](https://practicum.com/id-idn/data-scientist-beta/) Practicum Indonesia

+Welcome to my GitHub repository for my Data Science projects!
+This repository contains a collection of projects and analyses that I have conducted using various data science tools and techniques.

+In this repository, you will find Jupyter notebooks that showcase my skills in data cleaning, exploratory data analysis, statistical analysis, machine learning, and data visualization.
+The notebooks include detailed explanations of my thought process and the methods used in each project, making it easy for anyone to follow along and reproduce my results.

+The projects cover a variety of topics and domains, ranging from finance and economics to health and social sciences.
+Each project has been carefully selected to demonstrate my ability to apply data science techniques to real-world problems and derive meaningful insights.

+Some of the projects you will find in this repository include:

+    Predicting the housing prices in a given region using regression techniques Analyzing the performance of different machine learning models on a mining company dataset Visualizing the trends and patterns in taxi order data over time Analyzing customer behavior and preferences to recommend personalized telecommunication products

+I hope that my work will inspire and motivate other data science enthusiasts to learn and experiment with new techniques and methods.
+Please feel free to explore my projects and provide any feedback or suggestions for improvement.

 | Number | Project Name | Topic | Description | Libraries |
 | :---: | --- | --- | --- | --- |